 Further, healthcare districts may carry out their missions through a wide variety of organizational structures.
-Beginning in 1994, with the passage of Senate Bill (SB) 1169, healthcare districts were allowed to sell, lease and transfer assets and establish alternative operational structures for the furtherance of their missions.
-These changes are described in more detail later in this section.
+Passage of Senate Bill (SB) 1169 in 1994 added regulations governing healthcare districts activity in selling, leasing and transferring assets and establishing alternative operational structures for the furtherance of their missions.
+These changes are described later in this section.

-&lt;sup>1 Margaret Taylor, "California's Health Care Districts," California Healthcare Foundation, April 2006.
+1 Margaret Taylor, "California's Health Care Districts," California Healthcare Foundation, April 2006.

-As a result of the passage of SB 697 in 1994, health care districts are required to prepare and submit community benefit reports to the Office of Statewide Health Planning and Development (OSHPD) annually.
+As a result of the passage of SB 697 in 19942, health care districts are required to prepare and submit community benefit reports to the Office of Statewide Health Planning and Development (OSHPD) annually.
 According to the declaration of the law, the intent of the requirement is for health care districts to demonstrate how they meet their "social obligation to provide community benefits in the public interest" as a public entity with taxing authority.